-We’ve previously written about Getting Over QuickBooks, and knowing when it’s time to move from an introductory system to a fully integrated ERP system.
-Now let’s discuss how to replace QuickBooks once you’ve made the decision to do so.
-Doing this right involves determining your business needs, setting a budget, getting employees on board and evaluating vendors.
+We’ve previously written about moving off of QuickBooks, and knowing when it’s time to make the transition from an introductory system to a fully integrated ERP solution.
+However, knowing when to make the move is quite different from knowing how to do so.
+Replacing existing software of any kind is a big project and requires a large investment of time, human resources and money.
+The right business software is the backbone to your company, and so although switching systems will likely be the most important business decision and project in any given year, it means your business will be able to gain benefits well into the future.
+Replacing QuickBooks involves determining your business needs, setting a budget, getting employees on board and evaluating vendors.
 Be fully prepared and make the switch a priority; this will ensure that the transition is as successful as possible.

 1. Determine Your Business Needs